hughperkins/coriander/README.md

 ```

 On other systems:
-- somehow install the same things as for Ubuntu 16.04 section
+- somehow install similar things as for Ubuntu 16.04 section

 ### Procedure